|Royal Field Artillery||84055||20th Divisional Artillery Column|

 Photos courtesy Margaret Suddes

-Albert, born in Birmingham in about 1895, was the son of George and Louisa Williams who lived at Sawmills before they moved to Cromford Road, Crich.
+Albert, born in Birmingham in 1894, was the son of George and Louisa Williams who lived at Sawmills before they moved to Cromford Road, Crich.
 Before he joined the Royal Field Artillery he worked at Ambergate Wireworks.
 He enlisted at Derby in January 1915 and entered France in the July of that year.
 He was awarded the Military Medal in April 1918 before being demobbed in February 1919.

 Albert as a Bombadier with Myra Hayes whom he married in June 1920